 Parents prefer to use a card because it’s more secure than writing a check, they can monitor and keep track online, and it’s convenient.
-As a sports organization offering online payment and registration can save you dozens of hours of work, trips to the bank, and mounds of paper forms.
+As a youth sports league offering online payment and registration can save you dozens of hours of work, trips to the bank, and mounds of paper forms.

 Make registration and online payment easy, and you'll see participation increase at your organization next season.

 The good news is registering players online, and collecting card and other payment methods has become much easier over the past few years.
 Online systems also allow you to view, sort, and manage player information easily.

 Finding sponsors and recruiting new volunteers can be the most painful tasks if you manage a league or club.
 You should be using your website to reduce workload and list all of your sponsor information and volunteer requirements.